-Gram-negative bacteria, mitochondria, and chloroplasts contain an inner and outer membrane.
-The outer membrane contains a host of beta-barrel proteins commonly called outer membrane proteins (OMPs), which serve essential functions in cargo transport and signaling and are also vital for membrane biogenesis.
+A major focus of my lab is the study of the biogenesis of membrane proteins in Gram-negative bacteria and chloroplasts, where the outer membrane contains a host of beta-barrel proteins commonly called outer membrane proteins (OMPs), which serve essential functions in cargo transport and signaling and are also vital for membrane biogenesis.
 One focus of my lab has been on the beta-barrel assembly machinery (BAM) which folds and inserts the new OMPs into the outer membrane.
 BAM is conserved across all Gram-negative bacteria and is essential for viability.
 In E. coli, BAM consists of five components called BamA-E, with BamA being an OMP itself and BamB-E being lipoproteins.
 Exactly how the BAM complex is able to accomplish its function remains unknown.
 The structures of BamB, BamC, BamD, BamE and a large portion of the periplasmic domain of BamA were reported, providing some initial insight into how the BAM complex may function, but lacking any specifics.
-In my postdoc, I solved the structure of BamA and BamB, which provided the first evidence that BamA may function by a lateral gate, much like what has been proposed with the α -helical Sec translocon for the biogenesis of α -helical membrane proteins.
+In my postdoc, I solved the structure of BamA and BamB, which provided the first evidence that BamA may function by a lateral gate, much like what has been proposed with the αhelical Sec translocon for the biogenesis of α -helical membrane proteins.
 And since being here at Purdue, my lab has solved the structure of the fully assembled BAM complex from E. coli, which has revealed unprecedented conformational changes with the BamA protein.
 Together, our studies suggest that BamB-E may regulate the conformational plasticity of BamA in mediating OMP biogenesis.
-We are also currently pursing targeting BAM for the development of novel antibiotics.
+We are currently pursing targeting BAM for the development of novel antibiotics.
+Additionally, we study the structure and function of BAM in N. gonorrhoeae, F. nucleatum, P. aeruginosa, and A. baumannii.

-Another major focus of my lab is the lactoferrin binding protein (Lbp) complex in Neisseria, consisting of two receptors called LbpA and LbpB, both virulence factors mediating pathogenesis in Neisseria.
+Another focus of my lab are metal-acquisition systems in Neisseria, including the transferrin binding protein (Tbp) complex, the lactoferrin binding protein (Lbp) complex, and the calprotectin binding protein TdfH zinc transporter.
+The Lbp complex consists of two receptors called LbpA and LbpB, both virulence factors mediating pathogenesis in Neisseria.
 As a postdoc, I determined the first structures of the related proteins TbpA and TbpB from N. meningitidis, both in complex with human transferrin.
+However, many questions remain unanswered mechanistically here, which we hope studying the Lbp system might also answer.
 We are currently structurally characterizing LbpA and LbpB from Neisseria, having recently collected a 2.85 Å dataset of NmLbpB in complex with holo-lactoferrin.
 We are using X-ray crystallography and cryoEM to study the LbpA and LbpB receptors with and without lactoferrin.
-Further, we are keenly interested in determining the role that each of the Lbp proteins play in mediating pathogenesis, particularly in N. gonorrhoeae, where strains have been isolated which are resistant to all known antibiotics.
+Further, we are keenly interested in determining the role that each of the Lbp proteins play in mediating pathogenesis, particularly in N. gonorrhoeae, where multiresistance is an urgent threat to public safety.
 We are able to express and purify both LbpA and LbpB, are able to make complexes of both with lactoferrin and currently characterizing these complexes using structural methods.
 Additionally, we are specifically investigating the role of LbpB as an antimicrobial peptide sink, adding further protection to Neisseria.